exosite-archive/hvac-reference-application/README.md

 Follow the connection steps to connect to the BeagleBone’s Wi-Fi.
 The box has an informational sheet that includes details on how to accomplish this.

-After you have connected to Wi-Fi, write down your devices IP address.
+*IMPORTANT!!!
+After you have connected to Wi-Fi, write down your devices IP address.*

 If you need to reset your device: